unicornlaunching/michael_jagdeo/the_syndicate_thesis.md

 # Blog Post #2: Iteration is the Only Truth

+## Executive Summary
+• Speed of iteration matters more than perfection of execution
+• Learning comes from doing, not planning
+• The fastest way to the right answer is through multiple wrong ones

 Nothing is static.
 Everything is a draft, and every draft is a step toward something better.
 The best teams work like evolution—iterate, mutate, adapt.
 We don't need perfect ideas; we need good-enough-to-test ideas.

 Humor is a necessary part of this.
 If you can't laugh at how ridiculous and wrong your first draft is, you're missing the point.
 Rigid perfectionism kills iteration.